CloudLabsAI-Azure/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab1.md

 You will be able to complete the following tasks:

-- Task 1: Fabric Deployment
+- Task 1: Create a fabric workspace and link with Fabric Copilot-enabled capacity
 - Task 2: Deploy Azure infrastructure via the provided Bicep templates
-- Task 3: Set up Azure OpenAI, Container Registry, Azure Container Apps and validate deployment via portal and CLI
+- Task 3: Set Up Authentication in Azure App Service
+- Task 4: Testing the application

 ## Task 1: Create a workspace and link with Fabric Copilot-enabled capacity